Making public places safer

 From Monday 8 June, the High Street between The Close and Castle Court is closed to all through traffic, effectively pedestrianising the town centre.
 This will help to boost the economy and allow people to shop safely as lockdown restrictions are eased.
 Further information is available in our frequently asked questions document and traders are welcome to download and print our social distancing poster to use on their premises.

-We have been grateful to receive feedback from a number of traders, hospitality owners, residents and visitors, as a result of which we have reviewed the measures as they stand and the following changes will be made from Friday 3 July:
+We have been grateful to receive feedback from a number of traders, hospitality owners, residents and visitors, as a result of which we have reviewed the measures and the following changes have been made to the scheme:

-- The police parking bay will be changed to disabled parking and extra disabled parking will be added.
+- the police parking bay has been changed to disabled parking and extra disabled parking will be added

-- The ‘hard’ road closure will be replaced by a ‘soft’ closure.
-This means, the welfare facilities, security guards, cones and signs will be replaced, initially by barriers with a three-metre gap in the main carriageway to allow deliveries and emergency vehicles through.
-It will be monitored by cameras.
-In a few weeks’ time the barriers will be replaced with large, attractive planters that are currently on order.
+- the ‘hard’ road closure has been replaced by a ‘soft’ closure – this means the welfare facilities, security guards, cones and signs have been replaced with barriers, leaving a three-metre gap in the main carriageway to allow deliveries and emergency vehicles through, this is monitored by cameras – the barriers will be replaced shortly with large, attractive planters that are currently on order

-- The current two-way traffic system for deliveries through the closure will be replaced with a one-way system from the Castle Court end towards Chapel Street.
+- the two-way traffic system for deliveries through the closure has been replaced with a one-way system from the Castle Court end towards Chapel Street

-- The closure will be extended to Chapel Street, with changes to road markings, so the High Street road will sweep to the right and direct traffic down Chapel Street.
+- the closure has been extended to Chapel Street with changes to road markings – now the High Street road sweeps to the right, directing traffic into Chapel Street

-- The road between Chapel Street and The Close will be restricted for residents and blue badge holders.
-This is to reduce the number of vehicles turning in The Close and to protect children exiting the playing fields.
+- the road between Chapel Street and The Close is restricted for residents and blue badge holders – this is to reduce the number of vehicles turning in The Close and to protect children exiting the playing fields

 Return to work